 Outrun, Lift, Fetch, Drive, Cross Drive, and Pen.
 Nursery shall be held in accordance with USBCHA rules and sanctioning, , (refer to the United States Border Collie Handlers Association Rule Book, 1999 printing, Section 31).

 Section Seven: Class Year End Awards.

 7.1 GSDA members may accumulate points for a year end award at GSDA designated points trials.
 Year end awards will be given to the dog with the greatest number of points at the end of the fiscal year in each of the five competition classes.
 Although a dog may win three trials before the end of a season, he may remain in that particular class for the remainder of that particular trial season for the purpose of competing for the year end award.7.2 Dogs, whose owners are GSDA members, competing in GSDA designated points trials, will acquire points based on the total number of dogs running in each trial.
 Dogs may accumulate points each qualifying year.
-Dogs may win the year end award only one time in each class.
+Dogs may win the year end award only one time in each class, except for open.

 “Year end points shall be calculated according to the USBCHA Open Point System (see www.usbcha.com).”

 7.4 Retired or disqualified dogs receive no points; although retired and disqualified dogs are used when calculating points for the dogs that finished above them.7.5 GSDA points shall be credited to the dog and shall remain with the dog.
 GSDA points are not transferable from class to class.